gale31/AstroSpiral/README.md

 You found the small bright object on the bottom easier, didn't you?
 Well, that's the goal of this project.

 The thing connecting the bright objects on the image is a "convex spiral", which is made by modifiying the Graham Scan algorithm for convex hull.
+So, I wrote an application which recieves an astronomical image and, following the modified algorithm, draws a convex spiral on it.